-- Check the woodware – Have the boxes been paraffin dipped or treated?
+- Check whether boxes are paraffin dipped or treated.
 Are they sound with no rot?

 - Are the frames plastic or timber?
 If timber, are they sound?
 Timber frames have a limited lifespan.